 Ghost Gum Distribution, Habitat, and Ecology

 Not surprisingly, the amazing Ghost Gum evolved as native to a region already renowned for its many extraordinary types of flora and fauna.
-That’s because this particular Angiosperm developed as endemic to what now constitutes the always fascinating continent of Australia.
+That’s because this particularly unique Angiosperm developed as endemic to what now constitutes the always fascinating continent of Australia.

-Yet, even there, this intriguing product of Nature only inhabits a small, specific portion of the area.
-The fabulous tree only makes its home in the central sections of the continent.
+Yet, even there, this intriguing product of Nature only inhabits a very small, specific portion of the overall area.
+The fabulous tree only makes its home within the central sections of the continent.
 For the moment, research indicates that it never appeared in any other sections of the region.

-Yet its restrictive requirements do not end there.
+Yet its highly restrictive habitat requirements do not simply end there.
 It appears in hard to reach locations and inhospitable environments.
 These typically consist of such locations as dry creek beds, rocky slopes, and red sand flats.
 This only serves to restrict its expansion possibilities.

-The inspiring Ghost Gum produces its lovely white flowers in the summer season.
-It also distinguishes itself from many related species in the manner in which it achieves pollination.
+The inspiring Ghost Gum additionally produces its lovely white flowers in the summer season.
+It also distinguishes itself from many of its related species in the manner in which it achieves pollination.
 In its case, the action occurs via the activities of local bird species, rather than insects.

 White Witch Moth